Lord High Steward of Ireland: Lapses in hereditary exercise of the office due to the Penal Laws

-From the time of King Henry VI, no English Monarch (except King James II and King William III during the civil war of 1690-2) was in Ireland until the visit of King George IV in 1821.
+From the time of Henry VI, no English Monarch (except James II and William III during the civil war of 1690-2) was in Ireland until the visit of George IV in 1821.
 There was therefore during that period few if any occasion where the Earls of Shrewsbury could have exercised the duties of their office as Lords High Stewards of Ireland, about the person of the Sovereign.

 As the Earls of Shrewsbury were at one time Roman Catholics, prior to Catholic Emancipation in Ireland, in 1829, they were prevented from effectively performing the judicial role of Lord High Steward.
-Hence, for example, in 1739, Lord Wyndham was eight times one of the Lord Justices of Ireland, and officiated as Lord High Steward of Ireland in the trial of Lord Santry for murder and treason, being the first trial of a Lord by his Peers in the Kingdom of Ireland.
+Hence, for example, in 1739, Thomas Wyndham, 1st Baron Wyndham was eight times one of the Lord Justices of Ireland, and officiated as Lord High Steward of Ireland in the trial of Henry Barry, 4th Baron Barry of Santry for murder and treason, being the first trial of a Lord by his Peers in the Kingdom of Ireland.
 Baron Wyndham of Finglass surrendered the offices of Lord Justice at his own request in 1739 on account of his ill-health.

-The next trial of a peer was that of Nicholas, 5th Viscount Netterville, for murder in 1743, when Robert Jocelyn, 1st Viscount Jocelyn, (Lord Chancellor of Ireland) presided as the acting Lord High Steward.
+The next trial of a peer was that of Nicholas Netterville, 5th Viscount Netterville, for murder in 1743, when Robert Jocelyn, 1st Viscount Jocelyn (Lord Chancellor of Ireland) presided as the acting Lord High Steward.
 The same ceremonials as for the trial of Lord Santry were used, but the case collapsed at the outset because the two principal witnesses had died.
 When the assembled peers judged Lord Netterville therefore not guilty, the Lord High Steward broke the white wand and adjourned the House.

-The third case of a trial of a peer in Ireland by his peers was the trial of Robert, 2nd Earl of Kingston, in May 1798, for the murder of a Henry Gerald Fitzgerald, the illegitimate son of his brother-in-law.
+The third case of a trial of a peer in Ireland by his peers was the trial of Robert King, 2nd Earl of Kingston, in May 1798, for the murder of a Henry Gerald Fitzgerald, the illegitimate son of his brother-in-law.
 In the absence of witnesses for the prosecution, he was found not guilty, and the Lord High Steward thereupon broke his wand of office.
-On that occasion, the duties of the Lord High Steward were discharged by John FitzGibbon, the 1st Earl of Clare, who was also the Lord Chancellor of Ireland.
+On that occasion, the duties of the Lord High Steward were discharged by John FitzGibbon, 1st Earl of Clare, who was also the Lord Chancellor of Ireland.